nikolailevshakov/scenario-examples-courses/Docker/cmd-or-entrypoint/step1/text.md

 Run the `cmd-echo` container:
 - Without any changes
 - Overwrite CMD with `date` via CLI
-- Set the entrypoint to `date` via CLI
+- Set the ENTRYPOINT to `date` via CLI

 <br>
 <details><summary>Info</summary>